 This section defines a CBC-ACPKM-Master encryption mode that uses internal ACPKM-Master re-keying mechanism for the periodical key transformation.

-The CBC-ACPKM-Master encryption mode can be considered as the extended by the ACPKM-Master re-keying mechanism basic encryption mode CBC (see [MODES]).
+The CBC-ACPKM-Master encryption mode can be considered as the basic encryption mode CBC (see $[{\hbox{\tt MODES}}]$ ) extended by the ACPKM-Master rekeying mechanism.

 The CBC-ACPKM-Master encryption mode can be used with the following parameters: